betaghIEEE/DevoteApp-Training/Devote/notes.md

     1. Blend mode  - SwiftUI Modifier
     2. Blur effect - SwiftUI Modifer

+What does this mean?
+The Blank View is shown when adding a new item (in Content View).
+Look in the Blank View.
+We can add these features such as blend mode and blur effect to change the background picture underneath.
+This gives a notion that the add task is the only action to pay attention to while it is there.
+This is the majority of the lesson up until 7:00 into the lecture.

+  At 7:52, we add .blur to the VSTACK end.
+What does this do?

+  Notice there is something to watch out for.
+We need the .onDelete part to the ForEach and it is ease to undo that effort when changing to a custom Row view.

 # Chapter 9 - Dealing with UX and Sound Design

+Improve the user experience.
+    *   Sound effects   - user experience
+    *   Haptic Feedback - user experience

+Introduction shows us the gist of the app improvements with sounds and haptic feedback for 1:50.

+The steps taken to accomplish this:

 #  Chapter 10 - Introduction to the new Widget API